Baltimore City College: Baltimore City College Foundation

 The Foundation also manages targeted giving campaigns and endowments, and works closely with school leadership to identify strategic priorities.
 Its mission is guided by the motto "City Forever," and it plays a central role in ensuring that the school remains a top-tier academic institution.

 Notable alumni

 Many City College alumni have become civil servants, including three of the 10 individuals currently representing the state of Maryland in the U.S. Congress, Congressman Dutch Ruppersberger and Senators Ben Cardin and Chris Van Hollen.
-Among graduates with significant military service are two Commandants of the U.S. Coast Guard – Rear Admiral Frederick C. Billard and Admiral J. William Kime, as well as 2nd Lieutenant Jacob Beser of the U.S. Army Marines the only individual to serve on both atomic bomb missions over Japan in 1945.
+Among graduates with significant military service are two Commandants of the U.S. Coast Guard – Rear Admiral Frederick C. Billard and Admiral J. William Kime, as well as 2nd Lieutenant Jacob Beser of the United States Army Air Force the only individual to serve on both atomic bomb missions over Japan in 1945.
 In addition, four City College alumni are also recipients of the congressional Medal of Honor, the nation's highest military award.

-The list of BCC alumni also includes prominent scientists, notable writers and models, and successful businessmen.